Hype3808/DiscordLand.py/DOCUMENTATION.md

 Your bot's username

 > discriminator

+Your bot's discriminator

 > discrim

+An alias for *discriminator*

 > prefix

+Your bot's prefix

 > website

+Your bot's website

 > support_server

+Your bot's support_server

 > server

+An alias for *support_server*

 > tags

+Your bot's tags

 > owner

+Bot's owner

 > owners

+Bot's owners, the list will be nothing if the owner only have one

 > added_on

+The timestamp when your bot is added on

 > votes

+The votes your bot gains

 > invites

+See how many invites your bot gained

 > servers

+The server's your bot joined

 > members

+Members your bot's have